 If you're American (like I am), don't lose hope.
 There are banks who love us!

-Most Americans open an account at Multibank in Panama.
-Thankfully, there are branches all over the country, including one in the American expat enclave of Coronado.
-This branch is so friendly to Americans that they even have many staff who speak English.
+Most Americans open an account at Multibank, Banistomo or Mercatile Bank in Panama.
+Thankfully, there are branches of these banks all over the country, including the American expat enclaves of Coronado and Boquete.

 Here is the process for opening a SAVINGS account, the easiest type of account to open.